 Recommended Products

-SIMPLY CLIP-ON, QUICK ALERTS FOR BETTER SLEEP: The Sense-U Pro baby monitor clips easily onto your baby’s diaper and detects the cause of potential sleep discomfort—such as slow breathing movement, stomach sleeping, or overheating—rather than only the effect like lower heart rate.
-This enables faster, more reliable alerts compared to traditional heart rate monitors.
+SIMPLY CLIP-ON BABY SLEEP MONITOR WITH FASTER NOTIFICATIONS: Clips easily onto your baby’s diaper to detect the cause of potential sleep discomfort—such as slow breathing, stomach sleeping, or overheating—rather than just the effect like lower heart rate.
+Provides faster notifications than heart rate monitors.

 The “Count to 10” Method for Monitoring Your Baby